mz4201/CS6300Team/GroupProject/Design-Team/design-discussion.md

 # Team 032 - CS6300 Summer 2024 - Design Discussion

 ## Design 1 - mzhao341
+With no prior design experience, I did my best to map out the system interactions.
+Although there were many uncertainties, I aimed to include all specified details, like save and cancel features.
+Compared to my teammates, my structure was less clear, especially in differentiating between Current Job and Job Offer, which wasn't necessary.
+However, at least the overall layout is clean and easy to read.

 ## Design 2 - pwang422